2013 has been a very long year for all of us and I... Read more

 - Director representing Victoria (since 2010)

-Mel is a director and co-founder of Academia International, a private educational institution delivering ELICOS, Pathway to University and Trade Courses to both local and international students.
-Academia International offers over 30 courses delivered to more than 50 nationalities.
+Mel is a director and co-founder of Academia Australia / Academia International, a private educational institution delivering ELICOS, Pathway to University and Trade Courses to both local and international students.
+Academia offers over 30 courses delivered to more than 60 nationalities.

 Previously, Mel worked in information technology for large multinational organisations including Siemens, Fujitsu and Teradata.
 He has held consulting and managerial roles, heading professional consulting services based in Australia and the Asia Pacific region.

-Mel belongs to the ACPET Victorian state and International committee.
-He holds a Bachelor of Applied Science majoring in Computer Science for RMIT.
+Mel belongs to the ACPET Victorian state and Governance Audit and Risk committee.
+He holds a Bachelor of Applied Science majoring in Computer Science from RMIT.

 - Director representing Queensland (since 2011)